sthetix/HATSKitPro/README.md

 3. Double-click `HATSKitPro.exe` to launch the application

 **That's it!** The launcher will automatically:
+- Check if Dot.net is installed on your system
+- Install Dot.net if it's not present
 - Check if Python is installed on your system
 - Install Python if it's not present
 - Install all required dependencies (`ttkbootstrap`, `requests`)